 Since treatment I have been back to hospital for 6 monthly scans, 2 biopsies and numerous check-ups.
 I have had a camera put through my nose and into the back of my throat.
 The doctor has to stick his fingers into the bottom of my throat to feel for lumps, checking for more cancer.
 I carry an asthma puffer with me and use it daily.

 It took three years to get over most of the side effects of the treatment.
-My taste buds were killed by the radiation and only just started to come back.
+My taste buds were killed by the radiation and have only just started to come back.
 I still suffer from dry mouth because my saliva glands were killed by the treatment.
 My breathing has improved a little, but I still cannot walk far without gasping for air.
 I cannot do a lot of small things like mow the lawn, carry the shopping, or even make love without gasping for breath.

 Even though I’m alive today to tell it, I can’t do life’s simple things anymore.
 Because I could not say no, because I wanted to be cool.